 About Cardiac Rehabilitation from Seton Heart

-- The first step is your heart condition aftercare is to look at your personal lifestyle habits.
+The first step in your heart condition aftercare is to look at your personal lifestyle habits.
 Making positive changes can work to maintain a healthier heart.
-In turn, your health and wellness decreases risk factors for future heart problems.
+In turn, your health and wellness decreases risk factors for future heart problems, even reversing heart disease.

 Cardiac rehabilitation includes guided physical exercise as well as educational classes about your heart health.
 The equipment used and classes offered may vary by site.
 Exercise programs are customized, based on each patient’s medical condition and abilities.
 The program lasts up to 18 weeks (or 36 visits, whichever occurs first), depending on your insurance benefits and overall progress.